-When cancer cells spread to the bone, they produce chemicals that affect the osteoclasts (the cells that destroy old bone).
-The osteoclasts become overactive, so more bone is broken down.
+Cancer cells that have spread to the bone produce chemicals that change the way bone cells behave.
+The cells that destroy old bone (osteoclasts) become overactive, so more bone is broken down.
 This commonly causes small holes in the bone.

 Bisphosphonates work by reducing the activity of the osteoclasts.

-There are different types of bisphosphonate.
+There are different types of bisphosphonates.
 The one you have will depend on your general health and the type of cancer you have.
 Commonly used bisphosphonates are:

 You may have bisphosphonates as a drip (infusion) into a vein (intravenously).
 Usually, you will have this treatment as an outpatient.
 Treatment is often given every 3 to 4 weeks and usually takes 15 to 60 minutes.